-11.3 Cleaning the dust boots of the fork legs
+11.7 Cleaning the dust boots of the fork legs

-- Raise the motorcycle with a lift stand. ( p.
-74) - Loosen the fork protection. ( p.
-76)
+- Raise the motorcycle with a lift stand. (

+p.
+70)

+- Remove the fork protector.
+(B) p.
+75)

-Push dust boots of both fork legs downward.
+Push dust boots 1 of both fork legs downward.

 The dust boots remove dust and coarse dirt particles from the inside fork tubes.
-Over time, dirt can penetrate behind the dust boots.
-If this dirt is not removed, the oil seals behind the dust boots can start to leak.
+Over time, dirt can accumulate behind the dust boots.
+If this dirt is not removed, the oil seals behind can start to leak.

-Danger of accidents Reduced braking efficiency due to oil or grease on the brake discs.
+Danger of accidents Oil or grease on the brake discs reduces the braking effect.

-Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.

-Clean and oil the dust boots and inner fork tube of both fork legs.
+- Always keep the brake discs free of oil and grease. - Clean the brake discs with brake cleaner when necessary. - Clean and oil the dust boots and inner fork tube of both fork legs.

-Universal oil spray ( p.
-199)
+Universal oil spray (🕮 p.
+192)

-- Press the dust boots back into their normal position. - Remove excess oil.
+- Press the dust boots back into their installation position. - Remove excess oil.

-- Position the fork protector. ( p.
-77) - Remove the motorcycle from the lift stand. ( p.
-74)
+- Install the fork protector.
+(E) p.
+75) - Remove the motorcycle from the lift stand. () p.
+70)

-11.4 Loosening the fork protection
+11.8 Removing the fork protector

 - Remove screws 1 and take off clamp. - Remove screws 2 on left fork leg.
-Push the fork protection downwards. - Remove screws 3 on the right fork leg.
-Push the fork protector downward.
+Remove the fork protector. - Remove the screws on the right fork leg.
+Remove the fork protector.

-11.5 Positioning the fork protector
+11.9 Installing the fork protector

-Position the fork protector on the left fork leg.
+- Position the fork protection on the left fork leg.
 Mount and tighten screws 1.
 Guideline